xyz-q/DSLite-R4-/README.md

  #TwilightMenu++ and R4 are already pre loaded with games/cheats/menu/

- #Flashme already included into them both, its just there for source.
+ #Flashme already included into them both, its just there for a source.